Ayu0209/Startup_Success_Prediction/README.md

 ---

-## 🎯 Business Objective
+## 🎯 Business Problem

-- Identify the factors contributing to startup success.
-- Classify startups into success categories.
-- Empower stakeholders to make informed investment and strategy decisions.
+- Investors often struggle to identify high-potential startups.
+- Founders lack data-driven insights for decision-making.
+- Policymakers aim to support successful ecosystems but face uncertainty.

+**Goal** → Build a machine learning model that can **predict startup success probability** and provide insights into the key factors influencing outcomes.

 ---